SumiSastri/dev-blogs/docs/Java/part7-java-memory-management.md

 ## Process deadlocks and deadlock management

-- Done by interfaces under the hood (Lesson 12)
+- Done by interfaces under the hood (Lesson 11 and Lesson 12)